 Why it matters to retailers

-Many retailers have cited swipe fees as their second or third highest cost behind wages and employee health benefits.
-With retail industry profits averaging only about 2 percent, there is no room for retailers to absorb the expense, so swipe fees are passed on to customers in the form of higher prices.
-In addition, card industry contracts and practices long required that merchandise be priced at the credit card price – including the swipe fees – and made it difficult to either show the fees to customers or to offer a cash discount.
+Applied to millions of transactions each day, swipe fees are many retailers’ highest cost after wages and employee health insurance and drive up prices paid by consumers.
+Swipe fees have grown from about $20 billion a year when NRF first began tracking them in 2001 to more than $100 billion a year.
+In addition, card industry contracts and practices long required that merchandise be priced at the card price – including the swipe fee – and made it difficult to either show the fees to customers or to offer a cash discount.
+Despite changes in rules, cash discounts are still difficult to offer and the fees are not shown on receipts or monthly bills.
 By NRF estimates, swipe fees cost the average U.S. household hundreds of dollars a year in higher prices and hurt retail sales because consumers buy less when prices go up.

 NRF advocates for swipe fee reform